-As noted above, American financial institutionsespecially commercial banks and thrift institutionshave come under severe pressure in recent years due to rising competition from external sources, the impact of deregulation on the cost of funding, the apparent deterioration in the quality of some bank loan portfolios, and the increased incidence of bank failures.
-As a result of these developments and the concern they have stimulated both in the political arena and among regulatory agencies, the pace of deregulation slowed in 1984, and it may well remain lower in the near-term future.
+As noted above, American financial institutionsespecially commercial banks and thrift institutionshave come under severe pressure in recent years due to rising competition from external sources, the impact of deregulation on the cost of funding, the apparent deterioration in the quality of some bank loan portfolios, and the increased incidence of bank fail-As a result of these developments and the concern they have stimulated both in the political arena and among regulatory agencies, the pace of deregulation slowed in 1984, and it may well remain lower in the near-term future.

 The forces driving the longer run process of innovation and deregulation, however, are still very much alive, and the process is therefore likely to continue in the absence of a major financial catastrophe.
 Several developments seem probable in the years immediately ahead.
-First, one of the measures available to deal with the current weakness of some thrift institutions and the associated risk is a more lenient stance by the regulators toward acquisitions of thrifts by bank holding companies.
-Such consolidations would further blur the distinctions between various categories of depository institutions.
+First, one of the measures available to deal with the current weakness of some thrift institutions and the associated risk is a more lenient stance by the regulators toward acquisitions of thrifts Such consolidations by bank holding companies. would further blur the distinctions between various categories of depository institutions.
 Second, the breakdown of the barriers to interstate banking is almost certain to continue.
-At the moment, it appears that the next stage of this process will take the form of regional agreements that exclude the money center banks, but the latter can be expected to press hard for equitable access to these markets, and it is possible they will receive judicial relief under the antitrust laws.
-Finally, the line of separation between (1) banking and (2) other financial and nonfinancial activities is likely to be eroded further as banks and nonbank institutions both seek to expand further into the other group's territory.
-In particular, there is a fairly high probability that legislation will be passed in the relatively near future allowing banks to underwrite municipal revenue bonds and perhaps securities backed by mortgage pools, since the potential for abuse seems minimal in these areas.
+At the moment, it appears that the next stage of this process will take the form of regional agreements that exclude the money center banks, but the latter can be expected to press hard as M1 are simple summations of their various components with no attention given in the aggregation process to differences in the monetary services provided by the components.
+For example, M1 as it is currently defined includes (1) currency and demand deposits, which pay no explicit interest but provide a wide range of transactions services, and (2) several interest-bearing accounts such as conventional NOW accounts and Super NOW accounts, which are also partly transactions instruments, but which provide some savings services-i.e., store of value services as well.
+Divisia aggregation takes account of these differences by assigning different weights to the components of an aggregate in constructing the aggregate.
+To be specific, the weight attached to each component is determined by the spread between the market yield paid on a nonmonetary asset such as commercial paper and the explicit own yield paid on the component in question.
+This spread is the opportunity cost of holding the component (in terms of explicit interest foregone) and is assumed to be a reasonable proxy for the rental cost of the monetary services provided by the component and therefore for the flow of services themselves.
+In this way, the highest weights are assigned to assets like currency that have the highest spreads and therefore presumably yield the greatest flow of monetary services.